habb cold-pressed black seed oil bottle on a kitchen counter with figs and a coffee mug, soft morning light

 The freshness markers.

 Oil goes rancid.
-Most BSO on shelves has been sitting long enough that it's past peak.
-We publish two freshness markers from the lab plus the date from field to fill, so you know what you're drinking is still the oil it was when pressed.
+Most black seed oil on shelves has been sitting long enough that it’s past peak.
+We publish two freshness markers from the lab plus the date from field to fill, so you know what you’re drinking is still the oil it was when pressed.

 Storage, shelf life, and the fridge question →